 Who Owns the Arctic Ocean?
 Geology.com, website article, 2008.

-Arctic Ocean Sea Ice Minimum 2011: NASA Earth Observatory, website article and September, 2011.
+Arctic Ocean Sea Ice Minimum 2011: NASA Earth Observatory, website article, September 2011.

-International Bathymetric Chart of the Arctic Ocean: Intergovernmental Oceanographic Commission, the International Arctic Science Committee, the International Hydrographic Organization, the US Office of Naval Research, and the US National Geophysical Data Center, map accessed April 2012.
+International Bathymetric Chart of the Arctic Ocean: Produced by investigators representing the Intergovernmental Oceanographic Commission (IOC), the International Arctic Science Committee (IASC), the International Hydrographic Organization (IHO), the US Office of Naval Research (ONR), and the US National Geophysical Data Center (NGDC).
+Map accessed April 2012.